devasthali-machine/ml-coursera/computer-vision/README.md

-- ​​Computer vision is a field of  AI that trains computers to interpret and understand the visual world.​ The goal of computer vision is to extract useful information from images.​
+- Computer vision is a field of  AI that trains computers to interpret and understand the visual world.
+The goal of computer vision is to extract useful information from images.
 - the benefits of Computer Vision in our day-to-day lives: language translation, reading cars license plate, [cancer detection](https://www.researchgate.net/publication/332778132_Application_of_Computer_Vision_and_Deep_Learning_in_Breast_Cancer_Assisted_Diagnosis), [Tumor Detection](https://viso.ai/deep-learning/mask-r-cnn/)